codeIntrovert/codeIntrovert/README.md

 <!-- QUOTE_START -->

-"Success is one unpardonable sin against one's fellows." - Berlin, Irving
+"Success is the sole earthly judge of right and wrong." - Hitler, Adolf

 <!-- QUOTE_END -->
 ```